arjungibson/VigenereDecryption/README.md

 DecryptUnknownLanguage.decryptUnknownLanguage(encryptedInput);
 ```

-The first method is excellent if you already know the language.
+The first method is excellent if you already know the language (aka much faster).

 This program supports decryption in several languages: English, French, German, Dutch, Danish, Portuguese, Spanish, and Italian.
 These languages can only be decrypted if they were encrypted using just the 26 letters of the English alphabet.